*Update 28 June 2017*: This handy guide nicely debunks capitalist myths: ‘Lies That Capitalists Tell Us‘.

 Swiss army knife #3

-Here’s a summary of 23 Things They Don’t Tell You About Capitalism, a great book demolishing 23 myths propagated by ‘free-market’ enthusiasts.
+Here’s my review of 23 Things They Don’t Tell You About Capitalism and here’s a summary of it.
+It’s a great book demolishing 23 myths propagated by ‘free-market’ enthusiasts.
 While it still advocates economic growth, it defeats pretty much all the other destructive dogma pushed by neoliberals.
 Please read it.

 Swiss army knife #4